 It is up to each person.
 Each person has permission to pass on sharing simply by saying, “I pass.”
 What is shared in the group of a personal nature stays in the group even when the group ends.
 In addition, there is no advice giving unless counsel is requested.

 When do small groups meet?

 Generally small groups will begin in September and continue until May, but that decision is up to the small group itself.

 Presently we have two groups: a men’s group which meets twice a month on Mondays at 5:30 p.m. and a women’s group which meets every other Tuesday at 1:00.
-The women’s group is reading Words of Life: Jesus and the Promise of the Ten Commandments Today by Adam Hamilton.
-The men’s group is reading In Defense of Kindness: Why It Matters, How It Changes Our Lives, and How It Can Save the World by Bruce Reyes-Chow.
+The women’s group is reading In Defense of Kindness: Why It Matters, How It Changes Our Lives, and How It Can Save the World by Bruce Reyes-Chow.
 The men’s group is reading Changing Our Mind: Definitive 3rd Edition of the Landmark Call for Inclusion of LGBTQ Christians with Response to Critics by David P. Gushee.